-Twenty one medical workers from the United States touched down at the Asaba Airport on Saturday 16th November.
-They were tired howbeit excited about their adventure.
-These men and women gave a full six days to giving people new hips and knees.
+Twenty-one medical workers from the United States touched down at the Asaba Airport on Saturday 16th November.
+They were tired howbeit excited about their adventure, one that was sure to leave a lot of persons in awe.
+These men and women gave six days of their lives to giving people new hips and knees.
 They were spent on this venture, yet thrilled and grateful for the experience.

-Thirty one patients, all Nigerians, got an all-expense paid knee or hip replacement surgeries courtesy of GEANCO Medical Mission Nigeria.
-Each of these had their unique story and challenge; and each of them resounded with their own unique gratitude to the GEANCO team.
+Thirty-one patients, all Nigerians, got all-expense-paid knee or hip replacement surgeries courtesy of GEANCO Medical Mission Nigeria.
+Each of them had a unique story and challenge, which eventually culminated into resounding and unique gratitude to the GEANCO team.

-Life International Hospital provided the workspace for the team of ten international medical professionals and ten others local volunteers.
-The privately owned hospital provided a clean and entirely conducive environment for these intricate procedures done in six days.
-The management team ensured that despite Nigeria’s electricity challenge, that the team had 24-7 power supply to perform their tasks.
+Life International Hospital provided a workspace for a team of ten international medical professionals and ten other local volunteers.
+The privately-owned hospital provided a clean and entirely conducive environment for these intricate procedures done in six days.
+The management team ensured that despite Nigeria’s electricity challenge, the team had a 24-7 power supply to perform their tasks.
 More so, the Hospital staffs were warm and welcoming.

-The medical mission team members communicated the fulfillment they got helping the patients to walk again.
-In the words of Kesha King, one of the team’s physiotherapists, ‘every single day was amazing’.
-Or as Dr. Nicholas Colacchio, one of the team’s surgeons, said, ‘it is a beautiful thing’.
-Members of the team expressed their desire to repeat their mission as the opportunity provides.
+The medical mission team members communicated the fulfilment they got helping the patients to walk again.
+In the words of Kesha King, one of the team’s physiotherapists, ‘every single day was amazing.
+As Dr Nicholas Colacchio, one of the team’s surgeons, said, ‘it is a beautiful thing’.
+Members of the team expressed their desire to repeat the mission as the opportunity provides.

 Kesha King , Physiotherapist

-“Every single day that I’ve walked in a patient’s room to get them out of bed, to teach them how to use clutches, to have someone walk for the first time who has not walked in a year is amazing.
-To have someone literally go into tears and have their family go into tears because they have not walked in a year is amazing.
-And I had an opportunity to do that this week over and over and over and over again.”
+“Every single day that I’ve walked in a patient’s room to get them out of bed, to teach them how to use clutches, to have someone walk for the first time in their lives is amazing.
+To have someone literally burst into tears and have their family breakdown in tears of gratitude because of the sight that can pass for a miracle is amazing.
+I had an opportunity to do this over and over and over and over again this week.”

 Beneficiaries were visibly excited about their new life.
-In the words of Juliet a lady in her late twenties, “I am so grateful to GEANCO even though I initially doubted it is going to be a reality.”
-She ends with a prayer in which she asks God to provide for all the needs of GEANCO.
+In the words of Juliet a lady in her late twenties, “I am so grateful to GEANCO even though I initially doubted it was going to be a reality.”
+She ended with a prayer where she asked God to provide for all the needs of GEANCO.

 In a separate interview, Constance Ojo, another lady who had her hip replaced re-echoed Juliet’s prayer.
 “I pray the Almighty God will grant their heart desires and protect their families”, she prayed.
 She adds that she was fortunate to be selected.
 Constance sustained a hip injury in an accident that claimed her family’s life some twelve years ago.
 Now, with her hips replaced, she hopes to go back to school and resume a mobile life.

 Setting up equipment and workspace took a large quarter of Sunday 17th November.
-Packing up wasn’t also easy.
-It took up close to four hours for the medical team.
-The days between Set-up and pack-up were jammed full with surgeries and rehabilitation.
-The team ran two operating rooms – each room with its own complete team.
+Packing up wasn’t also easy as it took up close to four hours for the medical team.
+The days between setup and pack-up were jammed full with surgeries and rehabilitation.
+The team ran two operating rooms – each room with its complete team.

-Early Saturday morning, 23rd November, several of the medical team lay sprawled on floor of the departure hall of the Asaba Airport.
-That was the bit of ease their tired bodies requested.
-They were worn-out, yet fulfilled and satisfied.
+Early Saturday morning, 23rd November, several of the medical team lay sprawled on the floor of the departure hall of the Asaba Airport.
+That was the bit of ease their tired bodies requested, but this was expected as they were worn-out, yet fulfilled and satisfied.
 They each had stories deep in their hearts to tell – Stories to be listened to by their husbands, wives and children.
 Experiences they will gladly share with colleagues.
-Stories given to them by all the groups and individuals who made the medical mission a reality.
+Stories shared by all the groups and individuals who made the medical mission a reality.
 Stories they all would like to act again.